Social Sciences and Humanities Division

 Professor Burkhart is a Licensed Professional Counselor in the state of Colorado.
 He is a consultant for adolescent treatment program development, both nationally and internationally, and provides clinical supervision in the greater Denver area.
 He has worked with youth in a variety of facets as a Clinical Director of a program for youth with global developmental delays, and as a clinician for the Colorado Division of Youth Corrections with youth in custody, and youth on parole status.

 Professor Burkhart works alongside students as they become involved with the field of counseling at a significant level through conference attendance, clinical trainings, guest speakers, clinical workshops, and association membership.
-Through this focus, students graduate prepared to stay relevant in the field of counseling, practice under the guidance of the ACA Ethical Code, be culturally responsive, create change in their clients, and to make a difference in the counseling community as a whole.
+Through this focus, students graduate prepared to stay relevant in the field of counseling, practice under the guidance of the ACA Code of Ethics, be culturally responsive, create change in their clients, and make a difference in the counseling community as a whole.
+Professor Burkhart also enjoys assisting students prepare to enter doctoral programs once leaving CCU through research oversight, co-presenting at conferences, and accepting highly qualified students as teacher’s assistants of graduate courses.

 Professor Burkhart is currently doing research on how adventure based treatment programs impact frontal lobe executive function utilization in adolescents.
-He is scheduled to present the following presentations in 2015: Fostering Empathy in Adventure Therapy at the International Adventure Therapy Conference; Adolescents and Ex-T: How to integrate Experiential Therapy into adolescent treatment and Neurocounseling protocols for clients with frontally mediated executive functioning difficulties at the Colorado Counseling Association.
-He was nominated for the 2014 Faculty of the Year Award and the 2015 Colorado Counseling Association Outstanding Counselor Educator Award.
+He is scheduled to present four presentations in 2015: Fostering Empathy in Adventure Therapy at the International Adventure Therapy Conference; Adolescents and Ex-T: How to integrate Experiential Therapy into adolescent treatment and Neurocounseling protocols for clients with frontally mediated executive functioning difficulties at the Colorado Counseling Association Conference; Choice and the Limbic System at the National Challenge Course Symposium.
+He was nominated for the CCU 2014 College of Adult and Graduate Studies Faculty of the Year Award, and the 2015 Colorado Counseling Association Outstanding Counselor Educator Award.
 He enjoys teaching classes at CCU’s Lakewood campus, and helping students turn clinical theory into clinical practice by focusing on three developmental areas: clinical theory, the administrative aspects of clinical work, and professional development and identity.